The World Cup vanished 56 years ago — and this Ottawa man discovered it was missing | CBC News

 McLarens, an aspiring actor, would take all sorts of jobs just to pay the bills.
 On the day of the theft, he was part of a two-person team assigned to watch over incredibly precious stamps in the basement of the hall.

-After hours keeping watch in the dark basement, he asked to switch with the guards on the sunlit main floor, where the cup was.
+After hours keeping watch in the dark basement, he asked to switch with the guards on the sunlit main floor, where the trophy was.

 But when McLarens began his rounds, he soon discovered the plinth that was supposed to hold the trophy was empty.